dd9jn/rfc4880bis/rfc4880bis.md

 OpenPGP specifies a number of compression algorithms.
 This specification creates a registry of compression algorithm identifiers.
 The registry includes the algorithm name and a reference to the defining specification.
-The initial values for this registry can be found in [](#compression-algorithms).
+The initial values for this registry can be found in {{compression-algorithms}}.
-Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 # Packet Composition